NIHR Research Professorships

 NIHR Senior Investigators are not eligible to apply, as they are considered to be already beyond the scope of this scheme.

 A continuing link with service delivery will be essential.
 NIHR Research Professorships will therefore be funded to continue to spend up to 2 sessions per week delivering service directly or, if the candidate is not a health professional, an equivalent time collaborating with service.
 Non-NHS institutions must provide a statement from an associated NHS service provider explaining how the provider will empower the individual to promote translation at a local level directly or in collaboration.

 Information on the current round, which closed on Thursday 23 January 2014, is available for reference only.
-The next round of nominations is expected to open in late September 2014.

 For further information regarding this award, please contact NIHRResearchProfessorships@nihrtcc.org.uk.